mannokwong/mlsrm/README.md

 dv1 <- mlsrm(dv ~ iv, "gid", "aid", "pid", df)
 dv2 <- mlsrm(dv ~ iv + m, "gid", "aid", "pid", df)
 ```

+## On a Side Note
+For non-R users, you may also wish to visit [**SRM_R**](https://davidakenny.shinyapps.io/SRM_R/), a free user-friendly web
+application performing same analysis as in **mlsrm**.
+SRM_R is freely accessible and requires neither statistical software nor a detailed background knowledge of the statistical techniques to use all of its features.
+SRM_R was originally written by David A. Kenny and together with me in 2019, it was extensively revised.

+Kenny, D. A. & Wong, M.-N. (2016, August).
+SRM_R: An interactive tool for estimating the Social Relations Model from directed dyadic data with round-robin-like designs [Computer software].
+Available from https://davidakenny.shinyapps.io/SRM_R/